 From this time on, two climbing plants have dominated Central Europe: ivy and grapevine.
 While ivy grew uninvited, the breeding of grapevines was a deliberate choice in facade greening.
 Introduced by the Romans in the first millennium after Christ, problems arose time and again with the ripening of the berries.
 But wine had to be produced- above all for the sacramental communion wine for their rituals- but also as a source of enjoyment and comfort for the toil and hardships that characterized such a time; when distilled, the fermented 'spirit' was used as a disinfectant and narcotic for medicine.
 But what was found in the barrels often resembled bitter vinegar instead of drinkable wine.
 Because the native vines coming from the south lacked warmth, and the German monks were anxious to cultivate particularly fast-ripening varieties, sour grapes were often the result.

-When grapevines were put on protective monastery walls, vineyard walls, or on house walls, they warmed up, matured better, and became very sweet indeed.
-Clearly, from such fruits (or from what children and a sweet toothed left on the vine) alcohol-rich grapes went immediately to the wine press.
-Wall greening was thus operated under quite a practical point of view...
+When grapevines were put on protective monastery walls, vineyard walls, or on house walls, they warmed up, ripened better, and became sweeter and sweeter!
+Clearly, such fruits (or what children and sweet-toothers left behind) went immediately to the wine press.
+Wall greening became thus a very practical undertaking.

-Honeysuckle and especially Roses were detected within this period.
-Not our modern cultivated species, but the wild roses such as Rosa Canina, the 1000-year-old (Millenial) Rose at the cathedral in Hildesheim.
-Also espalier fruit and Hops were also interesting options to be found.
+The presence of honeysuckle, and especially roses, have also been detected in this period-- not our current cultivated varieties, but wild roses like Rosa Canina, the 1000-year-old (millennial) rose at the cathedral in Hildesheim.
+Espalier fruit and hops were also found.
 Other plants can look very nice now, but they are only an encore of our modern times, not Middle Age originals.
-Also base greening comes into question.